MerrimanLab/snp_design/README.md

  - A .vcf.gz file to extract SNPs/variants of interest from and the corresponding index file (.vcf.gz.tbi)
  - A .fasta file of the same genome build your vcf uses to specify SNP/variant positions
-    - This .fasta file must have header specifying the chromosomse number >chromosome (eg. >1)
+    - This .fasta file must have a header line specifying the chromosomse number >chromosome (eg. >1)
  - The chromosome and position of your SNP of interest
  - The base corresponding to the alternate allele
  - You will also need bcftools (https://github.com/samtools/bcftools) and bioawk (https://github.com/lh3/bioawk) installed for this program to run.